How To Convert A Shed Into A DIY Goat Barn

 SLCG PRO Tip: It is best to make things adjustable when creating your setup.
 I learned early on that what I thought would work didn’t, and I needed to change things up.
 Setups need to work not only for your animals but for you as well.
 Be open to changing things (more than once) until you find what works best.

-When you milk a goat, your main goal is to keep things neat and tidy.
-I have found over the years the best way to do this is to have a dedicated are just for milking.
+If you have dairy goats, you will want to dedicate a stall that you can use for milking.
+When you milk a goat, your main goal is to keep things neat, and I have found over the years the best way to do this is to have a dedicated area just for milking.

+Most barns I toured before we began building had separate milk houses, but our budget could not handle that.
+Instead, we converted one of our sickbay stalls into a dedicated milking area.
 This stall is close to the main area, so the goat I am milking can still hear the herd.
 This helps to keep the goat on the milk stand free of stress.

 a milking stall in a goat barn